Learn

 Part 5

-Orchestration is the backbone of every multi-agent system I build at OpenClaw.
+Orchestration is the backbone of every multi-agent system I build in my consulting practice.
 I design custom orchestration layers that manage how agents communicate, how tasks flow through the system, and how exceptions are handled.
 The orchestrator I build for each client is tailored to their specific processes and requirements, not a generic one-size-fits-all solution.

 My orchestration design starts with the client's actual workflows.
 I map every step, every decision point, every handoff, and every exception path.
 Then I design the orchestration logic to mirror these workflows, ensuring that the AI system handles tasks exactly the way the business expects them to be handled.
 This alignment between the orchestration logic and the business process is what makes the system feel natural and reliable to the team using it.